cgabriel5/nodecliac/README.md

 - Variable values are assigned with `=` followed by the variable value.
 - A variable's value must be enclosed with quotes.
 - Any amount of whitespace before and after `=` is fine, but keep things tidy.
-- No amount of indentation can precede a setting declaration.
+- Whitespace indentation can precede a variable declaration.
 - **Note**: Variables can be declared _anywhere_ within your `.acmap`.

 ```acmap